VA PTSD Increase From 50 to 70

 Increase PTSD Rating Tip #2: Write a Strong VA Statement in Support of a Claim for PTSD Increase

-When the VA Rater assigns your final rating for PTSD, he/she is primarily concerned with the “preponderance of your mental health symptoms.”
+When the VA Rater assigns your final rating for PTSD, he or she is primarily concerned with the “preponderance of your mental health symptoms.”

 According to CFR 38, Part 4, the Schedule for Rating Disabilities, §4.7 Higher of Two Evaluations, “Where there is a question as to which of two evaluations shall be applied, the higher evaluation will be assigned if the disability picture more nearly approximates the criteria required for that rating.
 Otherwise, the lower rating will be assigned.”

 That means if you have 3 to 5 symptoms of the 70% rating criteria and 2 to 4 symptoms of the 50% rating criteria, the preponderance of your symptoms is at the higher rating level (70%), and the increase should be granted.
 The opposite is also true.